adambard/learnxinyminutes-docs/fortran90.html.markdown

 end module fruity

 !
-ISO Standard Fortran 2008 introduced the DO CONCURRENT construct to allow you to express loop-level parallelism
+ISO Standard Fortran 2008 introduced the DO CONCURRENT construct to allow you ! to express loop-level parallelis

 integer :: i
 real :: array(100)